The Hits (radio station): South Waikato 97.3 FM

 The station still has a local office located on Bridge Street in Tokoroa.

-Local programming: Blair Dowling presents the local day show between 9 am to 3 pm.
+Local programming: Blair Dowling presents the local day show between 10 am to 3 pm.

 Coromandel

 The Hits Coromandel is the most recent station in the network which launched in December 2017.
 Prior to this, the station was called Sea FM and was an independently run station which merged with NZME in 2017.
 The station initially retained a local daytime show, however this ended in February 2018.
-The station broadcasts on the following frequencies across the Coromandel region, Thames 106FM, Paunui, Tairua, Whangamatā 100.3FM and Whitianga 106.9FM.
+The station broadcasts on the following frequencies across the Coromandel region, Thames 106 FM, Paunui, Tairua, Whangamatā 100.3 FM and Whitianga 106.9 FM.

-Bay of Plenty 95.0FM
+Bay of Plenty 95.0 FM

 Originally 1ZD Radio B.O.P. broadcasting on 1008 AM.
-The station moved to 95.0FM around 1990 becoming 95 B.O.P.
+The station moved to 95.0 FM around 1990 becoming 95 B.O.P.
 FM.
 The station was rebranded as Classic Hits in 1993.
-The Hits 98.6FM Hamilton can also be heard in Tauranga.
+The Hits 98.6 FM Hamilton can also be heard in Tauranga.

 The station is located on Cameron Road in Tauranga City.

-Local programming: Samantha Weston presents the local weekday show between 9 am and 3 pm.
+Local programming: Hayley Bath presents the local weekday show between 10 am and 3 pm.

-Will Johnston now hosts the local weekend show on Saturday's from 9 am - 12 pm.
+Will Johnston now hosts the local weekend show on Saturday's from 9 am – 12 pm.

-Rotorua 97.5FM
+Rotorua 97.5 FM

 Originally known as Radio Geyserland on 1350 AM.
 The station moved to FM in 1988 and became known as 97.5 Geyserland FM.
 When the station was rebranded as Classic Hits in 1993 the name Geyserland was no longer used on air, however it still appeared on the station's logo at the time of rebranding.
-The Hits in Rotorua also broadcasts on 90.8FM to the Reporoa, Broadlands, Ngakuru and Waikite Valley areas.
+The Hits in Rotorua also broadcasts on 90.8 FM to the Reporoa, Broadlands, Ngakuru and Waikite Valley areas.

 The station is located on Fenton Street in Rotorua City.

-Local programming: Paul Hickey presents the local daytime show between 9 am and 3 pm.
+Local programming: Paul Hickey presents the local daytime show between 10 am and 3 pm.

-Taupo 96.8FM
+Taupo 96.8 FM

-Originally known as Radio Lakeland, broadcasting on 1494 am in Taupō and 1386 am in Tūrangi.
-The station moved to 96.7FM in 1988 and was then known as Lakeland FM.
-For a short time a second frequency served Tūrangi on 89.6, and later 92.4 but was discontinued.
+Originally known as Radio Lakeland, broadcasting on 1494 AM in Taupō and 1386 AM in Tūrangi.
+The station moved to 96.7 FM in 1988 and was then known as Lakeland FM.
+For a short time a second frequency served Tūrangi on 89.6 FM, and later 92.4 FM but was discontinued.

 Lakeland FM was the host of the Community Radio Network, a network established between community radio stations then operated by The Radio Network.
 Outside of the breakfast show, all Community Radio Network stations received content from the Lakeland FM studio.
 In 2001 all the Community Radio Network stations joined up with Classic Hits, with all programming outside of breakfast now coming from Auckland.
 At this point Lakeland FM became known as Classic Hits Lakeland FM.
 The station still has a local office located on Paora Hapi Street in Taupō.

 Following the rebrand to The Hits the local breakfast was dropped and now the station initially had the same local daytime show as Rotorua.

 Local programming: Local programming was cancelled in 2023.